-have been spotted.
-The new convertible is expected to debut at the 2014 Paris Auto Show in October and join the coupe in showrooms early next year, also as a 2016 model.
+have been spotted again, this time undergoing high-speed testing at Germany's Nürburgring.
+The new convertible is expected to debut in the coming months and join the coupe in showrooms early next year, also as a 2016 model.

 The convertible TT will continue to be known as the TT Roadster and as the spy shots confirm it will also continue with a conventional soft-top roof.
 This should ensure the car remains light and agile.
 The spy shots show the new TT Roadster with its top up as well as down, and also reveal the design for the new anti-roll bars, wind deflector and tonneau cover.

 Apart from these details, the new TT Roadster should be identical to the coupe.
 This means an overall length of 13.7 feet and wheelbase of 8.2 feet.
 The dimensions are similar to those of the outgoing model, although the wheelbase is slightly longer.

 Underpinning the car is the Volkswagen Group’s flexible MQB platform, which is already found in cars like the 2015 Audi A3 and 2015 Volkswagen Golf.
 In the U.S., the TT Roadster will be offered in base and TTS trim, both of which are powered by a common 2.0-liter TFSI engine.
 In the base model, the turbocharged and directed four-cylinder will pump out approximately 230 horsepower and 272 pound-feet of torque, while in the TTS it will be good for approximately 310 hp and 280 lb-ft of torque.